SVJLucas/TrainingSmallVisionLanguageModels/README.md

 ## Understanding the Dataset Creation Pipeline

 Creating high-quality datasets is crucial for training machine learning models, especially in specialized domains like fashion.
+To achieve this, we leveraged a carefully selected sample from the [Fashion Product Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) available on Kaggle.
+This dataset is a comprehensive collection of over 44,000 images of fashion products, including detailed metadata such as gender, master category, subcategory, and article type.
+It serves as a valuable foundation for developing refined and structured datasets that can be utilized in various machine learning applications.

-The dataset creation pipeline illustrated below demonstrates a multi-step process that leverages advanced models like Phi-3 Vision and Phi-3 Instruct to produce refined and structured datasets.
+Given the extensive nature of the original dataset, we extracted a representative sample to streamline the dataset creation process while ensuring that the sample retained the diversity and richness of the full dataset.
+This sample was then used as the input for our multi-step dataset creation pipeline, which incorporates advanced models like Phi-3 Vision and Phi-3 Instruct to enhance and refine the dataset.

 <p align="center">
   <img width="700" alt="Dataset Pipeline" src="https://github.com/user-attachments/assets/ff2f586d-50ac-4c7c-8cd6-327a043d9174">